Hanklin999/Career_Overfitter/README.md

 - Multi-turn conversational advisor
 - Salary predictions unsupported by retrieved postings

+A future roadmap item is to explore hosting agentic advisory flows on infra like Dedalus, where tool orchestration and reliability would be handled by persistent agent machines rather than a single RAG app.

 ## Table of Contents

 - [Who this is for](#who-this-is-for)